This is a quick howto guide on setting up a very minimal git repo for sharing code inside i2p using any modern linux distro. (What is git?)

 ... and restart/reload i2pd

 At the moment the easiest way i2p tunnel addresses can be found in the i2pd webui, the above config entries will share the same destination.
-In this example we'll just say that the address is address.b32.i2p
+In this example we'll just say that the address is address.b32.i2p, in reality it will be a lot longer.

 Repositories